psolbach/icondump/README.md

 - [x] Google larger site-icons for the gazillion-th time
 - [x] Build a favicon API instead because the standard is outdated
 - [x] Start gathering icon resources, use the API as a shim
-- [ ] Refresh the favicon spec, request for comments
+- [ ] Revisit the favicon spec, request for comments
 - [ ] Fingers crossed